Money of Kievan Rus'

 The fur of small fur animals has long been one of the main types of monetary substitutes.
 It was highly valued in other countries, which allowed for a profitable trade.
 Also known as a substitute for money were small cowries shells (Cypraea).
 But nevertheless finds of skins and shells come across not so often.
 The basis of all the treasures dating back to this period were foreign silver coins.

 Together with the emergence of the first ancient settlements in the late 8th - early 9th century, foreign coins appeared on Slavic lands of Eastern Europe.
 The formation of money circulation started when active trade in Northern and Eastern Europe with the countries of the Caliphate began.
 Eastern European countries, deprived of large ore reserves of monetary metal, actively imported silver.
-In the first third of the 9th century, coins (dirhams) which were minted in the African centers of the Caliphate and which reached Rus' via the Caucasus and Central Asian trade routes became widespread in ancient Rus'.
+In the first third of the 9th century, coins (dirhams) which were minted in the African centers of the Caliphate and which reached Rus' via the Caucasus and Central Asian trade routes became widespread in Kievan Rus'.
 Dirhams were used as a means of payment, worn as jewelry and melted down.
+Old East Slavic mentions of a щьляг (shchĭlyag) or скълѧѕь (skŭlędzĭ), probably derived from West Germanic schilling, shilling or shekel (a pound in Hebrew), likely refer to dirhams.
 In the northern regions, Western European denarius of German, English and Scandinavian coinage came to replace dirhams.
-They were in circulation until the beginning of the 12th century, when the circulation of foreign coins ceased, most likely due to a decrease in the silver sample, and replaced by silver bars (hryvnia), held out until the middle of the 14th century.
+They were in circulation until the beginning of the 12th century, when the circulation of foreign coins ceased, most likely due to a decrease in the silver sample, and replaced by silver bars (grivna), held out until the middle of the 14th century.

 The main means of circulation in Rus' (Kiev, Chernigov, Smolensk, etc.) were cuttings from dirhams weighing 1.38 grams (Rezanas), which were 1/200 of Byzantine litras.
-Similar cuttings were used on the lands of Rus', but their weight was 1.04 grams or 1/200 silver hryvnia.
+Similar cuttings were used on the lands of Rus', but their weight was 1.04 grams or 1/200 silver grivna.

 At the turn of the 10th - 11th centuries at the time of Vladimir the Great and Svyatopolk was made an attempt to stamp Rus' coins.

-Hryvnia - Kuna monetary system
+Grivna – Kuna monetary system

+The early grivna could be divided into 20 nogatÿ, 25 kunÿ, or 50 rezanÿ.
+It has been thought that these names derived from various types of fur that these coins could be exchanged for, as the word kuna (кѹна́, modern Russian and Ukrainian: ку́на) originally meant a marten-skin.
+For example, in the Primary Chronicle, Oleg the Wise, prince of Kiev, is reported sub anno 6391 (883) as having subjugated the Derevlians, and imposing upon them 'the tribute of a black marten-skin apiece'.
+Similarly sub anno 6488 (980) is recorded: 'And Volodimir' said to them: 'Wait, until for you the kunȳ (translated as "marten-skins" or "money") will be collected in a month'.
+The diminutive words куница (kunitsa) in modern Russian and a куниця (kunytsya) in modern Ukrainian still mean "marten".